fuseraft/kiwi/docs/kiwilib/odbc.md

 # `odbc`

-The `odbc` contains functionality for connecting to databases with ODBC to execute queries..
+The `odbc` contains functionality for connecting to databases with ODBC to execute queries.

 ## Importing the Module